Establishing Digital Trust: Don't Sacrifice Security for Convenience

 ''There's a saying in security: 'Crunchy on the outside, soft on the inside','' says Barry Kaufman, CTO of the Intense School, an IT training center in Ft.
 Lauderdale, Fla., that provides accelerated certification boot camps for computer professionals. ''And the general mentality out there is perimeter security as opposed to comprehensive and internal security.
 While you can technically do great things like patch systems and whole bunch of other stuff, it's hard to patch human beings.''

 While worms, viruses, Trojans, external hacking and other outside threats are ever increasing, 80 percent of hacks still originate from internal sources, as do 80 percent of computer crimes, said Kaufman.
 Some of this is intentional and malicious.
-Yet many security issues are simply caused by carelessness on the part of system administrators unaware of the pervasive security holes in their systems.
+Yet many security issues are simply caused by carelessness on the part of system administrators unaware of the pervasive security holes in their systems.''If they turn just a basic passive scan on internally, they'll see everybody's system is completely wide open unless they've gotten involved in node security,'' says Kaufman.

 With so much attention paid to security issues over the past few years this seems paradoxical, but it is understandable once you realize the average security mentality stems from a medieval mindset: build high walls with strong gates to keep the barbarians out and you'll be safe.
 The problem is, once the barbarians breech the walls (or bypass them via a tunnel or Trojan Horse), most companies' systems are wide open for attack.